big-data-lab-team/repro-tools/README.md

 auto_spot -d descriptor_centos7.json -i invocation_centos7.json -d2 descriptor_centos6.json -i2 invocation_centos6.json -s trace.sqlite3 -c conditions.txt -e exclude_items.txt -o commands.json .
 ```

-In this command:
-* `descriptor_<distro>.json` is the Boutiques descriptor of the application executed in OS `<distro>`.
-* `invocation_<distro>.json` is the Boutiques invocation of the application executed in OS `<distro>`, containing the input files.
-* `trace.sqlite3` is a ReproZip trace of the application, acquired in CentOS 7.
-* `condition.txt` contains the result folder for each condition.
-* `exclude_items.txt` contains the list of items to be ignored while parsing the files and directories.

-The command produces the following outputs:
-*  `commands_captured_c.json` contains the list of processes with temporary files and files written by multiple processes.
-*  `commands.json` contains the list of processes that create differences in two conditions.
-Attribute `total_commands_multi` contains processes that write files written by multiple processes and `total_commands` contains the other processes.

 Furthermore, we can reorder the executions and then merge the identified processes in two different orders by running:
 ```
 auto_spot -d2 descriptor_centos7.json -i2 invocation_centos7.json -d descriptor_centos6.json -i invocation_centos6.json -s trace.sqlite3 -c conditions2.txt -e exclude_items.txt -o commands2.json .

 python ../merge_jsons.py commands.json commands2.json merged.json
 ```

+The command produces the following output:
+*  `merged.json` contains the list of processes that create differences in each order of executions.

+### Expected output
+The `merged.json` file should be similar to the `merged_reference.json`.
+In this file, the `flirt` process is identified under the attribute `total_commands` as a process that creates different result files, `roi2std.mat` and `acpc_final.nii.gz`.

 ## How to Contribute